-Stefan Moss is an environmental scientist and educator with a career in the field that spans almost twenty years.
-As a scientist, he has published papers on toxic chemicals in the environment including PCBs, flame retardants, and pesticides.
-He has worked in the public sector on UN-related projects in the Caribbean including the Stockholm Convention on Persistent Organic Pollutants and the Cartagena Protocol on Biosafety.
-In the private sector, he parlayed his experience in ecotoxicology to work on environmental remediation projects in the United States for Fortune 500 companies such as Exxon Mobil and BP.
+Stefan Moss is an environmental scientist and educator.
+As a scientist, he has worked in the public sector on UN-related projects in the Caribbean including the Stockholm Convention on Persistent Organic Pollutants, most recently assisting in the completion of the Bahamas National Implementation Plan.
+In the private sector, he parlayed his experience in ecotoxicology to work on environmental remediation projects in the United States and The Bahamas for Fortune 500 companies such as Exxon Mobil and BP.

 Moss is a former adjunct professor of Environmental Science at Georgia State University, and has held other academic appointments at Lincoln College of Technology and Georgia Military College.
 In 2014, he launched The Moss Group which provides DEI, mentorship, and environmental stewardship training services for public and private organizations including the U.S National Park Service, U.S Forest Service, Greening Youth Foundation, and the Appalachian Trail Conservancy.
 He holds a Bachelor's degree in Chemistry and Biology from Lee University, and a Master's degree in Environmental Science from the University of Tennessee.